satishsolanki1990/satishsolanki1990/README.md

 # I'm [Satish](https://www.linkedin.com/in/satish-solanki-7715394b/) 👋

-I'm a Data Science and Software Engineering professional with 3.5 years of experience and a proven ability to develop machine learning models, enhance data security, automate testing, and optimize data pipelines for efficient analytics solutions.
+I'm a Data Scientist and Software Engineering professional with 10+ years of experience in Data Science and IT.
+I specialize in developing machine learning models, enhancing data security, automating testing, and optimizing data pipelines for efficient analytics solutions.
 I am proficient in Python, Java, Rust, and PostgreSQL, and I have strong experience in data analytics and visualization.
-I am currently pursuing an MBA in data analytics to strengthen my leadership and business acumen.
-.

 Other than that, I spend most of my time reading about the latest developments in AI and solving problems in data science projects wherever I can.

 I have thrived in a fast-paced environment, where I have taken ownership of complete data solutions, collaborated extensively with cross-functional teams, and ensured that data-driven insights support business objectives.